One suite, not ten plugins

 Interactive ChatItems

 Clickable previews for held items, shulkers, armor, hotbar, inventory, and ender chest contents.
-In network mode, lightweight snapshot references can retrieve previews on demand through Velocity.
+In network mode, lightweight snapshot references can retrieve previews on demand through Velocity, while Discord bridge output can attach rendered inventory images and interactive single-item inspection menus.

 External Bridges

-Optional Discord and Telegram bridges support inbound and outbound messages, per-channel routing, bridge targets, export controls, safe message handling, and bridge behavior that follows CoreChatX channels.
+Optional Discord and Telegram bridges support inbound and outbound messages, per-channel routing, bridge targets, per-channel bridge format overrides, PlaceholderAPI-aware Discord output, role-aware inbound messages, and safe message handling.

 Rich Chat Formatting